Mika leads BYU to upset of No. 1 Gonzaga 79-71 - News 12 Now

 Gonzaga came out fired up and jumped to an 18-2 lead in the first five minutes, making 7 of 10 shots.

-The Zags cooled off and three consecutive 3-pointers by BYU’s T.J.
-Haws cut Gonzaga’s lead to 26-22.
+The Zags cooled off, and three consecutive 3-pointers by BYU’s Haws cut Gonzaga’s lead to 26-22.

 Mika’s basket cut Gonzaga’s lead to one point before the Bulldogs closed with a 10-5 run to take a 41-35 lead at halftime.